siiiiiiiid/AOAI_VectorDB_CognitiveSearch/README.md

 >Filtered vector search.
 A query request can include a vector query and a filter expression.
 Filters apply to text and numeric fields, and are useful for including or excluding search documents based on filter criteria.
 Although a vector field isn't filterable itself, you can set up a filterable text or numeric field.
 The search engine processes the filter after the vector query executes, trimming search results from query response.
 >
 >Vector database.
 Use Cognitive Search as a vector store to serve as long-term memory or an external knowledge base for Large Language Models (LLMs), or other applications.
 For example, you can use Azure Cognitive Search as a vector index in an Azure Machine Learning prompt flow for Retrieval Augmented Generation (RAG) applications.

+So now we can start searching text based on their vector instead of keywords or just semantic search.
+This is really powerfull as well if you have text in multiple languages because a vector represent a context!
+So you can query even if the language is different because the embedding model is taking care of the vector creation.

+We have the choice to go towards vector search or semantic search and if you wonder which one is better, well Azure Cognitive Search comes with a hybrid search !
+You can have the best of both world.
+Basically will get the result of both methods and you will be able to do some ranking if you want to.

+For more details about vector search the documentation is available [here](https://learn.microsoft.com/en-us/azure/search/vector-search-overview#vector-search-concepts) but basically it uses a mechanism called [Approximate Neares Neighbors](https://learn.microsoft.com/en-us/azure/search/vector-search-overview#approximate-nearest-neighbors) it maps the vector space of the embeddings and execute and algorithim that finds the nearest vector for that embedding.

+## Source
+All the data is coming from this repo: https://github.com/microsoft/azure-openai-in-a-day-workshop/tree/main/data/qna